Vinayak-Karalatti/miniproject_260199/1_Requirements/README.md

 ## 4W's and 1H's
 ### Who
-Bank officials to manage all accounts
+The one having a bank account and ATM card.
 ### What
-Bank officials can manage the account details of all customers using this application
+This applications makes the people to do transtaction at any time with ATM machine.
 ### When
-This application can be used anytime during any transaction or account details update.
+This application can be used anytime during any transaction or if the person wants to know the detials of his account.
 ### Where
-Bank or mobile banking application
+Bank ATM Management System.
 ### How
 By using the executable files in this repository, application can be used